yaroslaff/lightsleep/README.md

 # lightsleep
-Lightsleep is sleep() you can interrupt with redis or websocket event
+Lightsleep is sleep() you can interrupt with redis or websocket event or touch/write file.

 This is nice feature if you want to do some actions periodically AND immediately on some event.